agilepro/software-craftsmanship/docs/Coding/Dates and Time/date7-timer-misconceptions.md

 ```

 The above code attempts to increment a seconds counter every second.
-The calling code would, presumably, check the ‘elapsedSeconds’ member to tell how many seconds had elapsed.
+The calling code would, presumably, check the 'elapsedSeconds' member to tell how many seconds had elapsed.
 But actually, this effort to increment a variable at a fixed rate is pointless, a wast of CPU cycles, and also needlessly inaccurate.
 This is all completely unnecessary because the OS _has a function to tell you the current time_.

-**Don’t Expect Scheduled Events to be On Time** – You can ask for a timer task to be run every second, but the OS makes no guarantee that the code will be called exactly on the second.
+**Don't Expect Scheduled Events to be On Time** – You can ask for a timer task to be run every second, but the OS makes no guarantee that the code will be called exactly on the second.
 If a number of threads all happen to collide, asking for the same moment, there will be give and take.
 Other threads may hog the CPU, causing your particular event to come milliseconds, or even in drastic cases seconds, late.

-**Don’t expect Threads to Sleep Exact Amounts of Time** – Code that uses the `Thread.sleep(1000)` function to loop every second will find that the error builds up over time.
+**Don't expect Threads to Sleep Exact Amounts of Time** – Code that uses the `Thread.sleep(1000)` function to loop every second will find that the error builds up over time.
 Just like the scheduled events above, if a bunch of threads collide by trying to wake up at the same time, there will be give and take.
 Again, if the system is significantly busy, sleep may return late.
 If sleep returns 300ms late one time, that error is compounded into your calculation of what time it is.

-**Don’t forget to Compensate for Processing Time** – the second problem with using a loop with `Thread.sleep(1000)` is that your own code does not take 0 milliseconds to run.
+**Don't forget to Compensate for Processing Time** – the second problem with using a loop with `Thread.sleep(1000)` is that your own code does not take 0 milliseconds to run.
 This loop, including the sleep, will take slightly more than a second to run, and your timer value will drift by that amount.
 During testing, this drift may be quite small, but in heavily loaded environments the drift may suddenly be quite large.

 **Assume that your code will be called at random times** – While timers and events on a fast computer are quite accurate and reliable, you must not make the accuracy of your timer depend upon that, because there is no guarantee.
-The error might be small and unnoticeable in testing, but you don’t want to discover this sort of thing in production.
+The error might be small and unnoticeable in testing, but you don't want to discover this sort of thing in production.
 Always assume that your code will be called at random times.
 Based on this assumption, _you will not code any timing dependencies into the code, and you will not have timer drift problems._

 **Record the start time of a count-up timer** – All you need to do, is to record the starting time for a timer that is going to count up.
 This is recorded at the moment that the start-button is pressed, or on whatever other event starts the timer.
 It is written once, and does not change after that.